andvsilva/blockchain_and_money_MIT/README.md

 I will answer the questions based on the lectures of this course.

 - ### [Introduction](https://www.youtube.com/watch?v=EH6vE97qIP4&list=PLUl4u3cNGP63UUkfL0onkxF6MYgVa04Fn):
+  - How to move value peer-to-peer without any trusted central intermediary?
+    - **Answer**: Bitcoin: A Peer-to-Peer Electronic cash System.
+      - ```bash
+        "I've been working on a new eletronic cash system that's fully peer-to-peer, with no trusted third party."
+Satoshi Nakamoto
+        ```
   - 1 - What is blockchain technology and why might it be a catalyst for change for the financial sector?
     - **My answer:**
     The blockchain technology is a consensus protocol used to create an append-only log, being a transaction ledger that can them be used to form an auditable database: